Who you gonna call? Alumni!

 “It’s so exciting to hear how invested (donors) are (in Taylor),” D’Souza said.
 “Even if financially, they are only able to give $30, that’s $30 we wouldn’t otherwise have and they’re praying for us.”

-Her first experience volunteering with a Phonathon was at Asbury University, where she attended as a dual-credit student in high school.
+Her first experience working with a Phonathon was at Asbury University, where she attended as a dual-credit student in high school.
 There, she learned the ropes from its director, who researched how Asbury could improve the way it sourced its funding.

 “She was very intentional about teaching me the ways we can do it poorly and do it well,” D’Souza said.